-23 September is Bi Visibility Day – George Alabaster, Stonewall’s Digital Officer and co-chair of its Bi Staff Network, talks about the challenges the bi community face and how we can all play a role in addressing biphobia.
+23 September is Bi Visibility Day.
+But why do we still need Bi Visibility Day?
+George discusses the challenges the bi community face and how we can all play a role in addressing biphobia.

 We face a number of negative stereotypes, the primary ones being that we’re greedy, manipulative, incapable of monogamy and unable to make our minds up – the last of which is the same as saying who we are isn’t real.